Lowell High School (San Francisco): Arena scheduling system

+Under pressure from faculty and students, in 2013, the Lowell administration decided on an "online arena".
+In 2012, the Lowell administration began preliminary testing by requiring students to submit their proposed classes for the next school year through an online form, designed and maintained by a few students from the computer programming classes.

+During the pandemic, Lowell's arena system was finally terminated and has remained that way since.

 Admissions

-Lowell was formerly one of two public schools in the San Francisco Unified School District (the other being School of the Arts) that was permitted to admit only students who met special admission requirements.
+Lowell is the only high school in the San Francisco Unified School District that was permitted to admit only students who met special admission requirements.
 The Lowell admission process was competitive and based on a combination of standardized test scores, GPA, a writing sample, and extracurricular activities.
-As of October 2020, Lowell admission is based on a lottery system, but it will revert to a merit-based system for the 2023-24 school year.
-Run by SFUSD, Lowell is open to all San Francisco residents and charges no tuition.

 San Francisco NAACP v.
 San Francisco Unified School District (1980s)

-In 1983, the San Francisco Unified School District (SFUSD) attempted to ensure racial desegregation at Lowell and other schools by implementing a race-based admissions policy as a result of San Francisco NAACP v.
+In 1983, the SFUSD attempted to ensure racial desegregation at Lowell and other schools by implementing a race-based admissions policy as a result of San Francisco NAACP v.
 San Francisco Unified School District and the 1983 Consent Decree settlement.

-Because of the Consent Decree, SFUSD strived to create a more equal distribution of race at Lowell, which was effective.
-But as demographics in San Francisco changed in the 80s to 90s, it began to disproportionately impact Chinese Americans.
-As a result of this policy, effective in 1985, Chinese-American freshman applicants needed to score 62 out of a possible total of 69 eligibility points, Caucasian and other East Asian candidates needed only 58 points, and others needed even fewer points.
+The demographics began to disproportionately impact Chinese Americans in the 80s and 90s.
+As a result of this policy, effective in 1985, Chinese-American freshman applicants needed to score 62 out of a possible total of 69 eligibility points; Caucasian and other East Asian candidates needed only 58 points, and others needed fewer points.

 Ho v.
 San Francisco Unified School District (1990s)

 In 1994, a group of Chinese-American community activists organized a lawsuit to challenge the 1983 Consent Decree race-based admissions policies used by SFUSD for its public schools.
 The lawsuit was led by Lowell alum Lee Cheng.

-In 1999, both parties agreed to a settlement which modified the 1983 Consent Decree to create a new "diversity index" system which substituted race as a factor for admissions with a variety of factors such as socioeconomic background, mother's educational level, academic achievement, language spoken at home, and English Learner Status.
+In 1999, both parties agreed to a settlement that modified the 1983 Consent Decree to create a new "diversity index" system which substituted race as a factor for admissions with a variety of factors such as socioeconomic background, mother's educational level, academic achievement, language spoken at home, and English Learner Status.

-Expiration of the Consent Decree

 Critics of the diversity index created by Ho v.
 San Francisco Unified School District point out that many schools, including Lowell, have become even less racially diverse since it was enacted.

 On November 15, 2005, the United States District Court for the Northern District of California denied a request to extend the Consent Decree, which was set to expire on December 31, 2005, after it had been extended once before to December 31, 2002.
 The ruling claimed "since the settlement of the Ho litigation [resulting in the institution of the "diversity index"], the consent decree has proven to be ineffective, if not counterproductive, in achieving diversity in San Francisco public schools" by making schools more racially segregated.